SoloveyTimofey/File-Catalog--Implementation-of-Composite-and-Chain-of-Responsibility-patterns/README.md

 because i wasn't interested of creating quality WPF code, but was interested in implementing these patterns for modeling file catalog.

-In brief, Composite pattern responsible for creating tree structure where Directories are branches, and Files are leaves.
+In brief, Composite pattern is responsible for creating tree structure where Directories are branches, and Files are leaves.

-And Chain of Responsibility pattern responsible for traversing each element of the structure to find a match based on the name and file type criteria.
+And Chain of Responsibility pattern is responsible for traversing each element of the structure to find a match based on the name and file type criteria.